phpMan > man > POE::Filter::Reference(3pm)

 POE::Filter::Reference allows programs to send and receive arbitrary Perl data structures

 without worrying about a line protocol.
-Its put() method serializes Perl data into a byte
+Its put() method serializes Perl data into a byte stream

-stream suitable for transmission. get_one() parses the data structures back out of such a
+suitable for transmission. get_one() parses the data structures back out of such a stream.

 By default, POE::Filter::Reference uses Storable to do its magic.
-A different serializer
+A different serializer may be

-may be specified at construction time.
+specified at construction time.

 PUBLIC FILTER METHODS